dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 }
 ```

-We also need to update the CSS selector for the front view, by changing the selector from `styles.worker` to `styles.workerFront`.
+We also need to update the CSS selector for the front view, by changing the selector from `css.worker` to `css.workerFront`.

 ```ts
 private _renderFront(): DNode {